moffzilla/OAI-Docker/k8/README.md

    4) Query the cluster and make sure K8 is healthy.
     `kubectl cluster-info`

+    You can also access the GUI, to find out the default admin password issue command:
+     `kubectl cluster-info dump`

 - Install Linux 4.7.2 low latency Kernel (4.7.1 is also supported) at all the K8-Workers and master